Considering a job at Starbucks?

 Starbucks baristas do not take individual home tips.
 Instead, all the money from both cash and credit is pooled together.

-Credit card tips are taxed, while cash is not.
+Credit card tips are subject to tax, while cash is not.
 The tip pool is then divided among the number of baristas working that day.

 For a good week, Starbucks baristas say that they can expect to make up to $1.60 extra per hour in tips.